akeeba/release-system/README.md

 * We do not provide any support for this software whatsoever.
 * We do not take feature requests for this software.
 * There is absolutely no guarantee that any feature implemented today will be available in the future, including the next minor release.
 * There is absolutely no guarantee that the component will continue to work the same or even exist.
 * This project does NOT follow semantic versioning.
-* We provide VERY irregular downloads through GitHub.
+* We provide VERY irregular downloads.

 ## Prerequisites